Home » Water Filtration » Water Filter Systems » Compare Inline Refrigerator Water Filters For Your Fridge

 What is the average price of a refrigerator water filter?

-Refrigerator water filters usually cost between $20 and $50, with the more expensive models coming in at $60 – $70.
+Refrigerator water filters typically cost between $20 and $50, with the more expensive models coming in at $60 – $70.
+The one exception is the Clearly Filtered Universal Inline Fridge Filter, which has costs $148.50.

 What does installing/replacing a refrigerator water filter require?

-If you have an older model with an ice maker but no filter, you’re still able to use a water filter, but it requires more effort to install.
+If you have an older model with an ice maker but no filter, you can still use a water filter, but it requires more effort to install.

 Once the filter is in place, push the refrigerator to its original position and turn it back on to finish the installation.